Canadian Pacific Railway: History

+Macdonald would later return as prime minister in 1878 and adopt a more aggressive construction policy.
+Bonds were floated in London and called for tenders to complete sections of the railway in British Columbia.
+American contractor Andrew Onderdonk was selected, and his men began construction on May 15, 1880.

+In October 1880, a new consortium signed a contract with the Macdonald government, agreeing to build the railway for $25 million in credit and 25 e6acre of land.
+In addition, the government defrayed surveying costs and exempted the railway from property taxes for 20 years.
+Once completed in 1882 with a last spike at Feist Lake, near Vermilion Bay, Ontario, the line was turned over to the newly minted private Canadian Pacific Railway company.
+In 1883, the first wheat shipment from Manitoba was transported over this line to the Lakehead (Fort William and Port Arthur) on Lake Superior.

 A beaver was chosen as the railway's logo in honour of Donald Smith, 1st Baron Strathcona and Mount Royal, who had risen from factor to governor of the Hudson's Bay Company over a lengthy career in the beaver fur trade.
-Smith was a principal financier of the CPR. staking much of his personal wealth to the venture.
-In 1885, he drove the last spike to complete the transcontinental line.

 Building the railway, 1881–1886

 Building the railway took over four years.
-James J. Hill in 1881 sent Alpheus Beede Stickney to be construction superintendent for the Canadian Pacific Railway.
-The Canadian Pacific Railway began its westward expansion from Bonfield, Ontario (previously called Callander Station), where the first spike was driven into a sunken railway tie.
-Bonfield was inducted into Canadian Railway Hall of Fame in 2002 as the CPR first spike location.
-That was the point where the Canada Central Railway extension ended.
-The CCR was owned by Duncan McIntyre, who amalgamated it with the CPR, and became one of the handful of officers of the newly formed CPR.
+The Canadian Pacific Railway began its westward expansion from Bonfield, Ontario, where the first spike was driven into a sunken railway tie.
+That was the point where the Canada Central Railway (CCR) extension ended.
 The CCR started in Brockville and extended to Pembroke.
-It then followed a westward route along the Ottawa River passing through places like Cobden, Deux-Rivières and eventually to Mattawa at the confluence of the Mattawa and Ottawa rivers.
-It then proceeded cross-country towards its final destination of Bonfield.
-Duncan McIntyre and his contractor James Worthington piloted the CPR expansion.
-Worthington continued on as the construction superintendent for the CPR past Bonfield.
-He remained with the CPR for about a year after which he left the company.
-McIntyre was uncle to John Ferguson who staked out future North Bay and who became the town's wealthiest inhabitant and mayor for four successive terms.
+It then followed a westward route along the Ottawa River and continued to Mattawa at the confluence of the Mattawa and Ottawa rivers.
+It then proceeded to Bonfield.

-It was presumed that the railway would travel through the rich "Fertile Belt" of the North Saskatchewan River Valley and cross the Rocky Mountains via the Yellowhead Pass, a route suggested by Fleming based on a decade of work.
-However, the CPR quickly discarded this plan in favour of a more southerly route across the arid Palliser's Triangle in Saskatchewan and via Kicking Horse Pass and down the Field Hill to the Rocky Mountain Trench.
-This route was more direct and closer to the Canada–US border, making it easier for the CPR to keep American railways from encroaching on the Canadian market.
-However, this route also had several disadvantages.
+It was presumed that the railway would travel through the rich "fertile belt" of the North Saskatchewan River Valley and cross the Rocky Mountains via the Yellowhead Pass.
+However, a more southerly route across the arid Palliser's Triangle in the District of Assiniboia and via Kicking Horse Pass and down the Field Hill to the Rocky Mountain Trench was chosen.